Skylake-dev/Notes/Machine Learning/Machine Learning.md

 ### Exploraiton vs exploitation
 To play the optimal policy we need to reach a trade-off between:
-- exploration: the choice of new unexplored actions, even at random, to increase our knowledge about the problem
+- exploration: the choice of new unexplored actions, even at random, to increase our knowledge about the problem.
 - exploitation: use only the current knowledge to make decision, following known-good paths but risking to miss some opportunities.

 Reaching a balance between the two is extremely difficult and it's a core part of RL.